WestHamster/Feature_engg/README.md

 16. Variance, Skewness, Percentile (variation_ec.py)
 17. Correlation Study (multi_dist.py)
 18. Probability Distribution and Mass Function (Probability_pdf.py)
+19. Empirical distribution (empirical_dist.py)

 *(P.S. : You can use for further EDA in your project.
-Still working on it)*
+The work would be better understood if you went from top to bottom)*